 Mr. Nolan has been selected by his peers for inclusion in the 2019 edition of Best Lawyers in America.

-Christopher D. Christian is a partner in Dechert’s Financial Services Practice Group.
-He advises U.S. and European asset managers and investment funds and their boards of directors, including U.S. registered funds, funds organized under the European Union directive on Undertakings for Collective Investment in Transferable Securities (UCITS), and funds organized in other jurisdictions offered on a private basis.
+Christopher D. Christian advises U.S. and European asset managers and investment funds and their boards of directors, including U.S. registered funds, funds organized under the European Union directive on Undertakings for Collective Investment in Transferable Securities (UCITS), and funds organized in other jurisdictions offered on a private basis.

-Mr. Christian graduated from Brandeis University (B.A., 1995), The Catholic University of America Columbus School of Law (J.D., cum laude, 1998) and Georgetown University Law Center (LL.M. in Securities and Financial Regulation, 1999).
-He is a member of the District of Columbia and Massachusetts Bars.
+Mr. Christian is a graduate of Brandeis University (B.A.), The Catholic University of America, Columbus School of Law (J.D., cum laude) and Georgetown University Law Center (LL.M., Securities and Financial Regulation).

 David Harris served as Head of Emerging Technologies at the London Stock Exchange Group (LSEG).
 In this role, Mr. Harris led a diverse team of technologists and business analysts developing blockchain technologies and creating blockchain applications.
 Mr. Harris also led data strategy, which included liaising with business to identify data science problems, recruiting data scientists, and applying cognitive computing and other advanced data science techniques to a newly-created big data infrastructure.
 Utilizing nearly 20 years of market structure, regulatory and business experience, Mr. Harris formulated LSEG’s blockchain strategy and served as LSEG’s primary communicator with respect to emerging technologies and fintech with customers, regulators, securities analysts, and LSEG executive management.